KristiantoKT/adprog-2018/tutorial-6/README.md

 > Feel free to use this section to write your own notes related to your attempt
 > in doing the tutorial.
 You can also use this section to write text for
 > answering question(s) mentioned in the task checklists.
+- Benefits of refactoring:
+    - Improves the design of software
+    - Makes software easier to understand
+    - Helps to find bugs
+    - Helps to prgram faster
+- Bad qualities in the code if we did not refactor the code are called "code smells", such as: duplicate code, long method, large class, switch statements, and many more.
+- By extracting the calculations I can create the htmlStatement method and reuse all of the calculation code that was in the original statement method.
+I didn't copy and paste, so if the calculation rules change I have only one place in the code to go to.
+  Some code is copied from the ASCII version, mainly due to setting up the loop.
+Further refactoring could clean that up.
+Extracting methods for header, footer, and detail line are one route I could take. (taken from Refactoring - Improving the Design of Existing by M.Fowler et al)